Cheltenham A&E ambulance closure comes into force

 Dr Tom Llewellyn, an emergency medicine consultant, said: "Our priority is to ensure that the sickest patients are seen by very skilled specialist staff when they need to be.

 "The changes have been developed for quality and safety reasons, which includes the availability of experienced emergency medicine doctors."

-Estimations from the Gloucestershire Hospitals NHS Trust suggest that the change will affect about 16 patients a night who arrive by ambulance.
+The Gloucestershire Hospitals NHS Trust estimates the change will affect about 16 patients a night who arrive by ambulance.

 The proposal has been heavily criticised by campaigners, the MPs for Cheltenham and the Cotswolds, and the town's chamber of commerce.